vatpac-technology/sops/docs/aerodromes/sydney.md

 !!! information
     Where multiple standard assignable headings are available, assign the heading most suitable for the aircraft's direction of flight

+!!! tip
+    If strong winds are present at altitude, TWR/DEP should discuss slight changes to these headings (+/- 5 degrees) to compensate for large crosswind components.

 ### Standard Assignable Departure Levels